 “We not only collect blood samples or urine samples and send them to the labs head office, we bring the reports and hand them over to the patients as well.
 They don’t have to spend a penny in the whole process,” one of the assistants said.

 Few kilometres away in Mandawali, another such clinic housed in a “permanent structure” will be opened in a few days, which will have facilities at par with the first mohalla clinic that was opened at Rajiv Gandhi JJ Punjabi Colony, a relief camp in Peeragarhi.

 Government has rented the rooms for around Rs 12,000 per month in the short term as getting space for setting them up in permanent structures was proving difficult.

-In a bid to decongest government hospitals and make healthcare accessible to all, Delhi government has adopted a “three-tier public health roadmap” involving mohalla clinics, polyclinics and hospitals.
+In a bid to decongest government hospitals in India and make healthcare accessible to all, Delhi government has adopted a “three-tier public health roadmap” involving mohalla clinics, polyclinics and hospitals.

 Polyclinics will have specialists and will refer only patients who require surgery or hospitalisation to a multi-speciality hospital, a government official said.

 Delhi government has earmarked Rs 5,259 crore for the health sector in its 2016-17 budget, a hike of close to 10 per cent over the allocation last fiscal